 In addition to his parents, he was preceded in death by his sister, Gloria R. DeCarlo.

 Friends will be received on Friday from 2 to 8 p.m. in the James C. Stump Funeral Home Inc., 580 Circle Drive, Rostraver Township (724-929-7934) www.jamesstumpfuneralhome.com where a Blessing Service will take place on Saturday at 9:30 a.m. presided over by Rev. David J. Nazimek immediately followed by a Funeral Mass at 10 a.m. in the Church of St. Anne, with Rev. Frank J. Murphy, C.S.C. presiding.
 Interment, with full Military Honors, will follow in Queen of Heaven Cemetery, McMurray.

 The family suggests memorial contributions to either the Rostraver Food Band, P O Box 1021, Belle Vernon, PA 15012 or to the Veterans Place of Washington Boulevard www.veteransplaceusa.org

 He will be deeply missed by many!

-To send flowers to Dr. Richard L. Gobbie's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Dr. Richard L. Gobbie, please visit our floral store.

 Rostraver Food Bank